agustingonzalez28/2231LSemesterProject/Readme.md

 - uniqueWordFrequency: public ArrayList containing Integers
 - wordCount: public variable storing an int values
 - uniqueWordCount: public variable storing an int value
+- positiveWordCount: public variable storing an int value
+- negativeWordCount: public variable storing an int value
+- attitudeScore: public variable storing an int value
+- richness: public variable storing an int value
 - name: public variable storing a String value

 uniqueWords and uniqueWordFrequency are parallel ArrayLists with the a word in one ArrayList and the amount of times it appears in the corresponding index position of the other list.

 #### Key Features